How To Set TradingView Alerts

 In the second box you can choose which variable you want to monitor.

 The third box is used to set the condition that the second box’s variable must meet in order to trigger the alert.

 These four buttons let you choose when the alert is triggered (on a candle and time basis).

 If you set it to Only Once then the alert will trigger a single time without repeating, and it will trigger during the current candle without waiting for it to close.

 If you set it to Once Per Bar then it will trigger once per bar (before the candle closes), and it will repeat on any new bars.

 If you set it to Once Per Bar Close it will only trigger when the candle closes.
 This is the most common setting that you will use for trading signals if you are a systematic trader, and it will repeat on any new bars if the alert conditions are met.

 This section lets you set the expiration time of the alert.

 How long you can have the alert active depends on your membership plan.
 On a Free account you are limited to only 1 alert per account and the maximum alert expiration is 2 months.

 On the Premium account you can set up to 200 alerts and gain access to the open-ended setting which will leave the alert active forever until you manually disable it.

 You can set any date within your maximum time period and any time of day.
 Expiry times are useful for tracking day-trading setups with a limited time window, but most of the time you will want to set the alert for the maximum time possible – until your setup is invalidated or you have already acted on it.

 Setting Alerts on Indicators

-The simplest way to set alerts for indicators with alert functionality is to simply click on this little plus symbol (+) when your mouse is hovering over the indicator box.
+One of the simplest ways to set alerts for indicators with alert functionality is to simply click on this little plus symbol (+) when your mouse is hovering over the indicator box.

 For example here is how you can set a simple alert for when the RSI goes oversold at 30: